-To characterize EMRI orbits, the study of particle trajectories beyond circular orbits around black holes is of great significance\cite{Cardoso:2020iji}.
+Since the successful detection of the gravitational-wave signal GW150914 in 2016 by LIGO and Virgo, gravitational waves have become a new messenger of cosmic exploration\citep{LIGOScientific:2016emj, LIGOScientific:2016aoc, LIGOScientific:2016vbw, LIGOScientific:2016vlm}.
+These oscillations of spacetime were predicted by Einstein's theory of general relativity and have significantly broadened the research horizon on the physics frontier\citep{Barack:2018yly, Berti:2015itd}.
+Among all the sources for space-based gravitational wave detectors——such as Taiji\citep{Hu:2017mde}, Tianqin\citep{TianQin:2015yph, Gong:2021gvw}, and LISA\citep{Schutz:1999xj, amaro2017laser, Gair:2004iv}——the Extreme Mass Ratio Inspiral system (EMRI) is a crucial class of gravitational wave sources in the mHz frequency band, in which a stellar-mass object inspirals around a supermassive black hole\citep{Hughes:2000ssa}.
+To characterize EMRI orbits, the study of particle trajectories beyond circular orbits around black holes is of great significance\citep{Cardoso:2020iji}.
 It helps to understand the dynamics around black holes, providing a powerful theoretical framework for addressing challenges in astrodynamics.
-Among all the particle trajectories, periodic orbits are particularly important, as all eccentric orbits will undergo approximately periodic orbits during their inspiral towards the central black hole\cite{Levin:2008mq, Levin:2009sk}.
-Periodic orbits exhibit topological characteristics of so-called "multi-leaf clovers" which means whirling around the central black hole and zooming out in quasi elliptical orbits \cite{Barack:2003fp, Glampedakis:2002ya}.
+Among all the particle trajectories, periodic orbits are particularly important, as all eccentric orbits will undergo approximately periodic orbits during their inspiral towards the central black hole\citep{Levin:2008mq, Levin:2009sk}.
+Periodic orbits exhibit topological characteristics of so-called "multi-leaf clovers" which means whirling around the central black hole and zooming out in quasi elliptical orbits \citep{Barack:2003fp, Glampedakis:2002ya}.
 Three integers index orbits topologically.
-They represent scaling, rotation and vertex behavior, respectively\cite{Levin:2008mq}.
+They represent scaling, rotation and vertex behavior, respectively\citep{Levin:2008mq}.
 Therefore, an orbital taxonomy can associate periodic orbits with rational numbers.
-Using this kind of classification, a series of discussions have already been carried out in different spacetimes, such as Schwarzschild and Kerr\cite{Levin:2008mq, Levin:2009sk, Compere:2021bkk}, Reissner-Nordström\cite{PhysRevD.82.083001}, quantum-corrected black hole\cite{Guo:2025scs, Yang:2024lmj}, Einstein-Æther black hole\cite{Lu:2025cxx}, and so on\cite{Liu:2018vea,Wei:2019zdf,Gao:2020wjz,Lin:2022wda,Wang:2022tfo,Lin:2023rmo,Tu:2023xab,Jiang:2024cpe,Zahra:2025tdo, Deng:2025wzz, Lin:2021noq, Deng:2020hxw, Melis:2025iaw, Gong:2025mne, Ahmed:2025azu, Sharipov:2025yfw,Alloqulov:2025ucf}.
-An effective way to display these orbits is to calculate gravitational waveforms, and in some cases waveforms have been studied before, see Refs.\cite{Lu:2025cxx, Yang:2024lmj, Zahra:2025tdo, Deng:2025wzz, Gong:2025mne, Ahmed:2025azu, Ahmed:2025shr} and references therein.
+Using this kind of classification, a series of discussions have already been carried out in different spacetimes, such as Schwarzschild and Kerr\citep{Levin:2008mq, Levin:2009sk, Compere:2021bkk}, Reissner-Nordström\citep{PhysRevD.82.083001}, quantum-corrected black hole\citep{Guo:2025scs, Yang:2024lmj}, Einstein-Æther black hole\citep{Lu:2025cxx}, and so on\citep{Liu:2018vea,Wei:2019zdf,Gao:2020wjz,Lin:2022wda,Wang:2022tfo,Lin:2023rmo,Tu:2023xab,Jiang:2024cpe,Zahra:2025tdo, Deng:2025wzz, Lin:2021noq, Deng:2020hxw, Melis:2025iaw, Gong:2025mne, Ahmed:2025azu, Sharipov:2025yfw,Alloqulov:2025ucf}.
+An effective way to display these orbits is to calculate gravitational waveforms, and in some cases waveforms have been studied before, see Refs.\citep{Lu:2025cxx, Yang:2024lmj, Zahra:2025tdo, Deng:2025wzz, Gong:2025mne, Ahmed:2025azu, Ahmed:2025shr} and references therein.